 When Uriah's wife heard that her husband was dead, she mourned for him.
 After the time of mourning was over, David had her brought to his house, and she became his wife and bore him a son.
 But the thing David had done displeased the LORD.
 (2 Sam 11:26,27)

 Now Dinah, the daughter Leah had borne to Jacob, went out to visit the women of the land.
 When Shechem son of Hamor the Hivite, the ruler of that area, saw her, he took her and violated her.
 His heart was drawn to Dinah daughter of Jacob, and he loved the girl and spoke tenderly to her.
 And Shechem said to his father Hamor, “Get me this girl as my wife.”
 (Gen 34:1-4)

-3. If sexual union would be the point at which one is married then there would never be a distinction between Solomon’s wives and his concubines, since he had sexual union with both of them.
+3. If sexual union was the point of marriage then there would never be a distinction between Solomon's wives and his concubines, since he had sexual union with both of them.
 In other words, the concubines would also be his wives:

 He had seven hundred wives of royal birth and three hundred concubines, and his wives led him astray.
 As Solomon grew old, his wives turned his heart after other gods ...
 (1 Kings 11:3,4)

 The same would hold true with all others who had both wives and concubines.

 4. Hagar (Sarai's maidservant) became Abraham's wife before their sexual union and Ruth became the wife of Boaz before their sexual union.
 That is more proof that the point of marriage is NOT the point of sexual union.
 Here is the Biblical evidence: